kirilltitov/FDBSwift/README.md

 Also FDBSwift now supports Swift 5.1 (_may_ require in future).
 Additionally, FoundationDB 6.2.7 is now supported (hence your FDB servers should be updated in order to use this package).

 Everything else is the same as in v3.
 For now, at least.
-Since this version is still in alpha stage, things might change.

 ## Usage